 For fully symmetrical parts, the mold temperature should be kept consistent to guarantee cooling balance within the entire part.
 A consistent mold temperature and balanced cooling is able to minimize part deformation.
 On the contrary, if the mold temperature difference is too large, uneven part cooling will be caused, leading to inconsistent shrinkage, and the internal stress thus caused will make the plastic part warp.
 This is especially true for plastic parts with an uneven wall thickness and a complicated shape.
 The product will definitely warp towards the mold side where the temperature is higher.
 It is suggested that the temperatures of the cavity side and the core side should be properly selected depending on actual needs.
 Please refer to the Material Property Table for mold temperatures.

-4,Influence of Mold Temperatures on Product Mechanical Properties (Internal Stress):
+4,Influence on Product Mechanical Properties (Internal Stress):

 A low mold temperature will lead to obvious welding lines on the plastic part, which reduces the product strength; with regard to crystalline plastics, the higher the crystallinity, the more likely stress cracks will appear on the plastic product.
 To reduce internal stress, the mold temperature should be kept at a moderate level (PP, PE).
 As for the amorphous plastic materials like PC which possess a high stickiness, the stress cracks are associated with the internal stress of the plastic part.
 So, it will help reduce internal stress by raising mold temperature, so as to reduce the tendency towards stress cracks.
 The internal stress is usually indicated by obvious stress marks.